EENI Global Business School.

 3. Western Civilization:

-2. North America: agreement with the United States and Canada;
+2. North America: agreement with the U.S. and Canada

 4. Europe:

-4. Islamic Civilization: trade agreements with the Gulf Cooperation Council, Indonesia, Malaysia and Turkey;
+4. Islamic Civilization: trade agreements with the GCC, Indonesia, Malaysia and Turkey

 Political-economic interactions of Japan with the other civilizations: